khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 ### Top-level menu items

 A top-level menu item is the first anchor that appears within the left sidebar.
 These pages are used to display the most important functionality for that navigation category.
-A top-level menu item may contain a sub menu items with multiple related items in it.
+A top-level menu item may contain related sub menu items.

 #### Additions